 Use the zip code field in combination with text fields if you have U.S. address data stored in separate columns and don’t want to combine them.
 To store international postal codes, use an additional text field.
 Zip code fields are limited to five digits.

-Certain features, like address-based segmentation, won’t work with address data stored in separate list fields.
+Certain features, like postcards and address-based segmentation, won’t work with address data stored in separate list fields.
 To store address data in a single column, combine and import the data into our address field type.

 Use a number field to import numbers or currency values to your list.
 We'll add comma separators to large numbers like 1,000 or 1,000,000.